venkatadithya9/fragment_based_dgm/README.md

+### Pylint results

+After making necessary changes we got the overall pylint score of the codebase from 6 to 8.23.

 # Code for the paper "A Deep Generative Model for Fragment-Based Molecule Generation" (AISTATS 2020)

 Links:  [Paper](http://proceedings.mlr.press/v108/podda20a/podda20a.pdf) - [AISTATS 2020 proceedings](http://proceedings.mlr.press/v108/)